 After calculating your AGI, you can begin to lower it by claiming your tax deductions and exemptions.
 You can use the form to itemize deductions such as:

 - State income taxes

 - Charitable donations

 If your itemized deduction amount is lower than the amount of a standard deduction, it is a wise choice to select the standard deduction instead in order to lower your taxable income.
 As of 2018, the IRS Form 1040 no longer lists exemption deductions for dependents, but instead allows dependent tax credits.
 Unlike a deduction, a tax credit lowers the amount of taxes you owe instead of lowering the amount of your AGI.

 Determining Your Tax Amount

 The amount of tax you will owe will depend on your final AGI after making deductions.
 You will use the given tax tables in order to calculate the amount of tax owed for your taxable income.
 Once you’ve arrived at this number, you can reduce the amount by each tax credit you’ve qualified for.
-If the amount of tax credits and withheld taxes through the year have exceeded the amount of tax you owe, you will receive a tax refund from the IRS.
+If the number of tax credits and withheld taxes through the year have exceeded the amount of tax you owe, you will receive a tax refund from the IRS.
 Your Form 1040 allows you to specify how you would like to receive this refund.
 If your credits and withholdings are below the amount of tax owed, you will pay the difference when filing your Form 1040.